What is a fossil?

 In cases where the original shell or bone is dissolved away it may leave behind a space in the shape of the original material called a mould.
 At some point in the future, sediments may fill the space to form a matching cast.
 Soft-bodied sea creatures such as snails are commonly found as moulds and casts because their shells dissolve easily.
 A cast is a positive impression of the original material formed by contact with the mould.
 More about gastropods.

 The rarest form of fossilisation is the preservation of original skeletons and soft body parts.
-For example, insects that have been trapped and preserved perfectly in amber (tree resin).
+Insects that have been trapped and preserved perfectly in amber (fossilised tree resin) are examples of preserved remains.